 In my Master's thesis, I studied the effects of the SKILLS curriculum on high school seniors' language attitudes toward marginalized and hegemonic varieties of English.
 This study found that the program significantly improved participants' attitudes toward African American English.
 The paper is currently being revised for publication.

-With Juan Sebastian Ferrada, I've also written a reflexive piece about my experience teaching in the SKILLS program, which was published in February 2018 in Feeling It: Language, Race, and Affect in Latinx Youth Learning (Routledge), edited by Mary Bucholtz, Dolores Inés Casillas, and Jin Sook Lee.
+With Juan Sebastian Ferrada, I've also written a reflexive piece about my experience teaching in the SKILLS program, was recently published in Feeling It: Language, Race, and Affect in Latinx Youth Learning (Routledge), edited by Mary Bucholtz, Dolores Inés Casillas, and Jin Sook Lee (Bax and Ferrada 2018).

 In my past life, I was a generative syntactician.
 (I now take a more discourse-functional approach to structural linguistic analysis.)
 With Michael Diercks, a professor at Pomona College, I coauthored a paper about object marking in Manyika (Bantu), based on data collected in my undergraduate Field Methods class.